mattlima/mooog/README.md

 **Important (Jan.
 2016)**

-Several of the problems this library was created to solve are addressed in the HTML5 Audio API dev roadmap, most notable connect() returning the AudioNode instance and clarifications/behavior specs for the various setValue methods of the AudioParam.
+Several of the problems this library was created to solve are addressed in the HTML5 Audio API dev roadmap, most notably connect() returning the AudioNode instance and clarifications/behavior specs for the various setValue methods of the AudioParam.
 To stay up-to-date on this stuff, you can follow the spec at [https://github.com/WebAudio/web-audio-api](https://github.com/WebAudio/web-audio-api).